Alice Drum Women's Center Student Board 2019-2020

 Public Policy and Women’s, Gender and Sexuality Studies Joint Major and Spanish Minor

-Arianna is from Tucson, Arizona and is very passionate about civil and social justice, especially concerning Latinas, hoping to create documentaries in the future.
-She is currently the Vice President for Mi Gente Latina and am a member of several other clubs including Asian American Alliance, Define American, Women’s Wrestling, and First Generation Diplomats.
+Arianna is from the sunny desert in Tucson, Arizona.
+She is very passionate about civil and social justice, especially concerning Latinas.
+She is currently the Vice President for Mi Gente Latina and is a member of several other multicultural clubs and organizations including the Volleyball Club, Dance Company, and First Generation Diplomats.
+She is someone who you will always catch smiling around campus.

-Intended English, Creative Writing Track and Environmental Studies Joint Major
+English, Creative Writing Track and American Studies Joint Major and Women’s, Gender, and Sexuality Studies Minor